 The summit will be primarily focused on research presentations, but will also include various events such as applied workshops, lectures, as well as round-table and panel discussions.
-While successful proposals will highlight an unexpected, unusual, or overlooked way that internationalization informs what we engage with as an academic community, the summit theme is intended to encourage a conversation about the dynamic of internationalization as related to unique aspects of the internationalization of higher education, Internationalization at Home or internationalization of the curriculum specifically.
+While successful proposals will highlight how intersections between migration, refugees and the internationalization of higher education inform what we engage with as an academic community, the summit theme is intended to encourage a conversation about the dynamic of internationalization as related to unique aspects of the internationalization of higher education, Internationalization at Home or internationalization of the curriculum specifically.

 All members of regional universities and related academic community (faculty, staff, administrators, graduate, and undergraduate students) are encouraged to participate in the summit.

 The Internationalization Summit is intended to be a forum for members of our regional academic community to engage in meaningful conversation, connect, share practices, and present emerging research relating to the internationalization of higher education.
 We invite you to submit presentation proposals as well as attend the summit once the registration is open.